getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-remote-recording.md

 ---
 layout: docs
 title: Docs - AppMap in your Code Editor
-description: "Generate AppMaps through remote recording for detailed HTTP request sequences.
+description: "Generate AppMap Data through remote recording for detailed HTTP request sequences.
 Install AppMap agent and follow steps for remote recording in various languages."
-name: Generate AppMaps with Remote Recording
+name: Generate AppMap Data with Remote Recording
 step: 4
 setup-appmap-ide: true
-redirect_from: [/docs/your-first-15-minutes-with-appmap/generate-appmaps-with-remote-recording]
+redirect_from: [/docs/your-first-15-minutes-with-appmap/generate-appmaps-with-remote-recording, /docs/setup-appmap-in-your-code-editor/generate-appmaps-with-remote-recording]
 ---

-# Generate AppMaps with Remote Recording
+# Generate AppMap Data with Remote Recording

 Remote recording enables you to create an AppMap while interacting directly with your app through the UI or API.